greemich-bot/SpicyStats/README.md

+This is a statistics microservice, which means that it is a stand alone component which could be utilized by a variety of different programs for a statistical analysis.
+Because it functions independently of the requesting programs, microservices are by nature very modular--meaning that it could easily be integrated into a larger piece of software.
+The microservice works by receiving a request in JSON format.
+The request would contain a set of numbers and some information about what the microservice should do with the information.
+The microservice then sends the appropriate information back to the requesting program.

-1. The microservice receives sample data in a json format using ZeroMQ with a Req/Rep communication and returns the requested statistics.
+1. The microservice receives sample data in a json format using ZeroMQ with a Req/Rep communication pattern and returns the requested statistics.

-2. Data should be sent and recieved with:
+2. Connect to the microservice using:

     import zmq
     import json

     context = zmq.Context()
     socket = context.socket(zmq.REQ)

     socket.connect("tcp://localhost:5555")

+3. Send and recieve information with:

     def send_request(socket, payload):
         socket.send_string(json.dumps(payload))
         reply = socket.recv_string()

-    In the format:
+# send the information in the format:

     outgoing = {
         "numbers": [100, 2, 55, 89],